swcreates949/leftover-sentry-eeadch/README.md

 # Leftover Tracker

-This app was the idea of Scott Weisgerber, a cook and dad who was tired of seeing leftover go to weste.
+This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile and web applications.

-Copyright 2025.
+Made with 💙 for creativity.